ARAldhafeeri/WebPilot/design.md

 ### 3.1 abstract

-The architecture of the CLI tool is modular, ensuring separation of concerns and ease of maintenance.
-The tool can perform three main tasks when user enter command `/research`, `/crawl` or `/browse` :
+The architecture of webpilotai tool is modular, ensuring separation of concerns and ease of maintenance.
+The tool can perform three main tasks `research`, `crawl` or `browse` :

-1. `/research` : The tool integrate with <a href="https://tavily.com/">Tavily</a> search engine, the agent will keep requesting the engine for search result until it have enough information to provide the answer.
+1. `research` : The tool integrate with <a href="https://tavily.com/">Tavily</a> search engine, the agent will keep requesting the engine for search result until it have enough information to provide the answer.
 The number of search results is controlled via enviroment variable called `SEARCH_RESULTS`, `SEARCH_DEPTH`.

 - `SEARCH_RESULTS` : Will determine the number of results per search query.
-- `SEARCH_DEPTH` : Will determine the number of research based on the result of search query, e.g. if research result is 1, dpeth is 2:
-  - A : search results 1.
+- `SEARCH_DEPTH` : basic or deep research.
-  - B: formulate query and research the search results from A.
-  - C: forumulate search query from B results and research the search results from B.
-  - Report research from A, B, C.

-2. `/crawl`: The tool will allow you to crawl websites for specific items.
-The crawl intensity is controllable via two enviroment variables `CRAWL_PAGE`, `CRAWL_DEPTH`:

-- `CRAWL_BASE`: Controls the number of links fetched from a single url.
+2. `crawl`: The tool will allow you to crawl websites for specific items.
+The crawl intensity is determined by the A.I so do not provide lots of links, the A.I will determine the depth of the search on each fetched link, also it will determine how many links to fetch from home page.
-- `CRAWL_DEPTH`: Controls the depth of crawling from each link.

-e.g. CRAWL_BASE = 2, CRAWL_DEPTH = 2.

 1. A: A.I will crawl the content of the two base links.
-2. B: A.I will crawl the content of A page links.
+1. B: A.I will crawl the content of A page links.
-3. C: A.I will crawl the content of B page links.
+1. C: A.I will crawl the content of B page links.
-4. Exit and report final answer.
+1. Exit and report final answer.

 A.I is configured to crawl the following: